AI Analysis Details Table

 N/A |

 This is the most commonly used set of columns that provide a summary view of your containers.
-Significant risks or wasted spend are highlighted. |
+Significant wasted spend is highlighted.
+The "Total Waste" is pinned to the left side of the table and the table is sorted on this column in descending order. |

 All Data |